 Note: If a user is a member of both organizational units and groups with data classification policies, the group-based labels are applied, up to the 20-label limit.

 - Select the labels you want to use.
 Note: You can’t create Data classification policies with disabled labels, unpublished changes to labels, or labels that don't have a field with an options list.

 - (Optional) Set a default value for an options-list field.
 Select the value from the options and click Save.
 For multi-select fields, you can select more than one default option.

 Note: Default field values set for a user’s group take precedence over default field values set for the user’s organizational unit.
 If the user belongs to more than one group, default field values are applied in order of group priority.

 - Click Save.
 The Apply labels page lists the labels applied under Configuration.

 Data classification known issues

-Resellers can manage DLP rules that depend on labels but cannot manage labels in the label manager.
-Full support for DLP Data classification for resellers managing resold domains is planned for a future update.
+Resellers can manage Data classification rules that depend on labels but cannot manage labels in the label manager.
+Full support for Data classification for resellers managing resold domains is planned for a future update.
 This is similar to the limited support offered though the Drive label manager.
 Go to Manage Drive labels for details.